Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Parameters:*
 - *id* - The identifier of the message(s) you want to clear

+### plymeta:DisableRoleAbility()
+Disables this player's role ability, if it isn't already.\
+*NOTE*: If the player's role ability was not already disabled, this will also call the `TTTOnRoleAbilityDisabled` hook *Realm:* Client and Server\
+*Added in:* 2.2.9

 ### plymeta:DrunkJoinLosingTeam()
 Attempts to find the losing team and calls `self:SoberDrunk(team)` using the losing team as the *team* parameter.\
 *Realm:* Server\